Recognition & Guidebooks

 The Association to Advance Collegiate Schools of Business

-In 2011, the Foster College of Business Administration at Bradley received its fourth reaffirmation of full accreditation from AACSB International - The Association to Advance Collegiate Schools of Business - for both business and accounting programs.
-As only 633 of all business schools in the world have achieved business accreditation, and only 177 have achieved both accounting and business accreditation, this puts Bradley in an elite group of schools.
+In 2011, the Foster College of Business at Bradley received its fourth reaffirmation of full accreditation from AACSB International - The Association to Advance Collegiate Schools of Business - for both business and accounting programs.
+Only 694 of all business schools in the world have achieved business accreditation, and only 170 have achieved both accounting and business accreditation, putting Bradley in an elite group of schools.

 The International Trade Center in Bradley's Foster College of Business received the prestigious 2009 Presidential "E" Award for U.S. Exporters.
 Only 21 awards are being given nationally and the Bradley ITC is the only trade center in the country to be recognized.
 The President's "E" Award was created by Executive Order by President John F. Kennedy on December 5, 1961, to recognize persons, firms, or organizations which contribute significantly in the effort to increase United States exports.
 It is the highest U.S. Government recognition any U.S. entity may receive for supporting export activity.